ggreer/geoff.greer.fm/miata/index.md

 [![At the Camas car show](/photos/miata/thumbs/IMG_4361.JPG)](/photos/miata/IMG_4361.JPG)

 I think the only thing left is to refurbish the wheels.
 I scrubbed the heck out of them, but the aluminum still has stains on it.
 I think it's going to take some sanding or and/or more powerful solvents.

+December 2024 update: I got annoyed with the Miata's lack of cabin air filter, so [I designed and built my own]({% link 3d/miata-cabin-air-filter/index.md %}).